 Richard Serpe has dedicated his 35-year legal career to helping victims get the justice and compensation they are rightfully owed.
 As a personal injury attorney, he advocates for those who have been injured due to the negligence of another person, dangerous product, or company.
 A substantial portion of his career has been devoted to the representation of injured children.

 Mr. Serpe is frequently associated with complex litigation, managing cases with difficult scientific and medical issues.
 He has experience managing large case cohorts, including the extensive use of database and litigation support software.

 - Best Lawyers in America® (2005 – Present)

 - Personal Injury Lawyer of the Year (Norfolk 2020)

 - Martindale-Hubbell law directory: AV Preeminent (highest rating)

 - “Super Lawyer”: top 5% of lawyers in Virginia (2006 – Present)

 - J.D.
 (Law) 1986 Tulane Law School

 Bar & Court Admissions

-Richard Serpe has represented victims of toxic torts and environmental contamination across the country.
+Richard Serpe has represented individuals and families affected by brain injuries across the country.
 He has successfully tried lawsuits in state and federal courts.
-He has resolved lead poisoning cases for victims in Georgia, Missouri, North Carolina, Ohio, and Virginia.
+He has resolved child lead poisoning cases for families in Georgia, Missouri, North Carolina, Ohio, and Virginia.